yegor256/blog/_drafts/_sex.md

 I had to open the door for them, I was not allowed to fight with them as I did with my male friends, I was punished for cursing in front of them, and many other things.
-I did all that not only because of what I was taught, but also because I saw that they indeed were weaker.
+I did all this not only because of what I was taught, but also because I saw that they indeed were weaker.
 They were physically and emotionally different from us boys.
 They played dolls, we played wars.
 They wore pink and white skirts and blouses, we wore